spacemeshos/docs/docs/start/smeshing/smeshing_adv/post_init.md

 to be costly, performing PoST initialization and generating PoST data must also be costly.

-Note that initialization can theoretically be performed using a CPU (as opposed to a GPU), but it will take so long that this option isn't viable for the vast majority of miners.
+Note that initialization can theoretically be performed using a CPU (as opposed to a GPU), but it will take so long that this option isn't viable for the vast majority of smeshers.

 ### OpenCL